-I pulled on the string and there was some resistance then I saw the top arm of the L come up.
+I pulled on the string and there was some resistance before the string moved and I saw the top arm of the L come up.

 "Ease off slowly" I yelled.

 Mabel eased off rather quicker than I expected.
 I had to keep tension on the string so the mechanism at the top of the roof would not catch again.
 However, about three rungs of the ladder went by me quite quickly.
 Good job I didn't try to grab onto them.